-The purpose of this program is to provide proposal development funds for the designated Lead Principal Investigators of institutional/organizational proposals being prepared in response to NSF EPSCoR RII Track-2 Focused EPSCoR Collaborations Solicitation (FEC) 21-518.
-For FY 2021, RII Track-2 FEC, all proposals must promote collaborations among researchers in EPSCoR jurisdictions and emphasize the recruitment/development of diverse early career faculty and STEM education and workforce development on the single topic: “Advancing Research Towards Industries of the Future to Ensure Economic Growth for EPSCoR Jurisdictions”.
+The purpose of this program is to provide proposal development funds for the designated Lead Principal Investigators of institutional/organizational proposals being prepared in response to NSF EPSCoR RII Track-2 Focused EPSCoR Collaborations Solicitation (FEC) 22-523.
+For FY 2022, RII Track-2 FEC competitions, all proposals must promote collaborations among researchers in EPSCoR jurisdictions and emphasize the recruitment/development of diverse early career faculty and STEM education and workforce development on the single topic: “Advancing Research Towards Industries of the Tomorrow to Ensure Economic Growth for EPSCoR Jurisdictions”.
 Projects are investigator-driven and must include researchers from at least two RII eligible jurisdictions with complementary expertise and resources necessary to address challenges, which neither party could address as well or rapidly independently.
 The STEM research and education activities should seek to broaden participation through the strategic inclusion and integration of diverse individuals, institutions, and sectors throughout the project.
 Proposals must describe a comprehensive and integrated vision to drive discovery and build sustainable STEM capacity that exemplifies diversity of all types (e.g., individual, institutional, geographic, and disciplinary).
 The development of diverse early-career faculty is a critical component of this sustainable STEM capacity.

 All PDP proposed activities must be consistent with those that will provide added value to the proposal development process.
 Activities proposed must be tied to the research, workforce development, or diversity goals of the proposal under development.
 Sample activities include, but are not limited to, the following: